OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ## Functions that return data from external sources

-If your custom function retrieves data from external sources, like the web, must:
+If a custom function retrieves data from an external source such as the web, it must:

 1. Return a JavaScript Promise to Excel.

 2. Resolve the Promise with the final value using the callback function.

+Custom functions display a `#GETTING_DATA` temporary result in the cell while Excel waits for the final result.
+Users can interact normally with the rest of the worksheet while they wait for the result.

-The following code shows an example of an custom function that retrieves the temperature of a thermometer.
-Note that `sendWebRequest` is a hypothetical function, not specified here, that uses XHR to call a temperature web service.
+In the following code sample, the `getTemperature()` custom function retrieves the current temperature of a thermometer.
+Note that `sendWebRequest` is a hypothetical function (not specified here) that uses XHR to call a temperature web service.

 ```js
 function getTemperature(thermometerID){